Off-Grid Solar and Wind-Generated Power

 to freely do good for ourselves, our community, and the future of

-our world.
 Many fall to the

 wayside at this hurdle.